happner/tame-search/README.md

 premise
 -------

-key/value in-memory pub/sub store that allows for a strict wildcard scheme.
+key/value in-memory pub/sub store that allows for a strict wildcard scheme. useful for a searchable subscription store for a pub/sub system.
+Noteably, the system stores wildcard subscriptions, and is able to match them to incoming queries,

 installation
 ------------